htmujahid/social-app/README.md

 ```bash
 php artisan serve
 ```
 Visit http://localhost:8000 in your web browser to see the Social App in action.
+For accessing admin panel with admin role, you can access it on http://localhost:8000/admin

 ## Features: